Dogs No Dogs

 Need to Know

-Bring plenty of water and food, and allow more time than you think you'll need for a run of any distance along this trail--not only because the trail is quite strenuous, but also because you'll want to take frequent stops for the scenery.
-You may also have to step aside at times to let mule teams pass by.
+Bring plenty of water and food, and allow more time than you think you'll need for a run of any distance along this trail.
 Drinking water is available at the trailhead, seasonally at 2 resthouses along the way to Havasupai Gardens (turned off mid-Fall to mid-Spring), and at Havasupai Gardens year round.
+Hiking rim to river and back in a day is not generally recommended, and is definitely not a good idea in the hot months of May-September.

 Runner Notes